 The MacBook Pro 2017 takes advantage of Intel’s faster and more power efficient Kaby Lake processors while SSD storage solutions are 50% faster too, meaning you don’t have to worry about the time it takes to boot up into or .
 And, lastly, you can expect better graphics from the new MacBook Pro as well.

 Getting right into it, here's everything you need to know regarding the newly-debuted 13-inch and 15-inch MacBook Pro for 2017.

 - What is it?
 The late 2016 MacBook Pro’s successor

 - When is it out?
 Released on June 5

 - What will it cost?
 13-inch starting at $1,299; 15-inch starting at $2,399

 MacBook Pro 2017 release date

-Back in May, a report out of Bloomberg quoted sources “familiar with the matter” stating that Apple plans to debut three different MacBooks during its Worldwide Developers Conference (WWDC) keynote held on June 5, 2017.
+Back in May, a quoted sources “familiar with the matter” stating that Apple was planning to debut three different MacBooks during its Worldwide Developers Conference (WWDC) keynote held on June 5, 2017.